 Honda CBR 150R Overview

 Frame, Brakes, & Suspension: It is based on the same diamond truss frame as Honda CB125R.
-The Honda CBR 150R comes with an adjustable preload upside-down front forks and a 5-step adjustable preload rear mono-shock.
-The adjustable suspension is a new feature that has been added in the 2021 model.
+The Honda CBR 150R comes with adjustable preload upside-down front forks and a 5-step adjustable preload rear mono-shock.
+The adjustable suspension is a new feature that has been added to the 2022 model.
 Braking duties are taken care of by wave type hydraulic disc brakes at both the front and rear wheels.
 It is also available in a dual-channel ABS variant.

 Dimensions: Honda CBR 150R is one of the lightest supersport in its class, it weighs only 137 kg.
 It has a seat height of 782 mm and it offers a ground clearance of 160 mm.
 Its wheelbase is 1,310 mm and it has a fuel tank capacity of 12 litres.